 It was time to go on my next journey through Laos followed by Vietnam.
-After my Cambodia bus trips I decided on the Bangkok to Laos overnight train to begin the next stage of my journey.
-So I booked myself a private sleeping cabin and 11 hours later arrived near the border of Laos.
+After my thrips through Cambodia via bus, I decided to go on the overnight train from Bangkok to Laos.
+It was the beginning of my next journey.
+So, to be more comfortable, I booked myself a private sleeping cabin, and 11 hours later arrived near the border of Laos.
 After a quick change into the local train to get me across the border, the immigration check and a 30min taxi ride, I was finally in Vientiane, Laos just in time for breakfast.

-Travel tip: Be aware of the ‘all-in-one’ ticket taking you across the border to Vientiane.
+Travel tip: Be aware of the ‘all-in-one’ ticket, taking you across the border and all the way to Vientiane.
 It is much more expensive and takes supposedly twice as long.

 Vientiane